Athos1972/baangt/docs/SaveResults2Database.rst

      - The duration of the request in ``ms``.
    * - testcase
      - The associated test case (as a ``TestCaseLog`` instance).
+   * - to_json()
+     - Method.
+Returns the network info as a dictionary object.